-Recombinant protein of the receptor binding domain (RBD), Mutant (N439K) of SARS-CoV-2 (COVID-2019) Spike S1 from Wuhan pneumonia viruswith N-terminal His-Tag and C-terminal GFP.
+Recombinant protein of the receptor binding domain (RBD), Mutant (N439K) of SARS-CoV-2 (COVID-2019) Spike S1 from Wuhan pneumonia virus with C-terminal His/GFP-Tag.
 The N439K mutation, lineage B.1.141/B.1.258 (Scotland/U.K.)),is known as the second common mutation in the RBD of SARS-CoV-2 and binds with high affinity to human ACE2 receptor.
 The mutation may result in immune escape from a panel of neutralizing monoclonal antibodies and polyclonal sera of persons recovered from infection.

-Sequence without tags (AA 319-541): RVQPTESIVRFPNITNLCPFGEVFNATRFASVYAWNRKRISNCVADYSVLYNSASFSTF KCYGVSPTKLNDLCFTNVYADSFVIRGDEVRQIAPGQTGKIADYNYKLPDDFTGCVIAWN SKNLDSKVGGNYNYLYRLFRKSNLKPFERDISTEIYQAGSTPCNGVEGFNCYFPLQSYGF QPTNGVGYQPYRVVVLSFELLHAPATVCGPKKSTNLVKNKCVNF
+Sequence without tags (AA 319-541): MRVQPTESIVRFPNITNLCPFGEVFNATRFASVYAWNRKRISNCVADYSVLYNSASFSTF KCYGVSPTKLNDLCFTNVYADSFVIRGDEVRQIAPGQTGKIADYNYKLPDDFTGCVIAWN SKNLDSKVGGNYNYLYRLFRKSNLKPFERDISTEIYQAGSTPCNGVEGFNCYFPLQSYGF QPTNGVGYQPYRVVVLSFELLHAPATVCGPKKSTNLVKNKCVNF

 Expression Host: human, HEK293